 Park.
 The scorers were Willie Mackinnon

-(2), Andrew Hillcoat (2), James "Jimmy" Weir, David McGill and an own goal.
+(2), Andrew Hillcoat (2), Jimmy Weir, David McGill and an own goal.
 Hampden

 The Kilmarnock game was seen as a warm-up event for the visit of Wanderers to Hampden on the following Saturday.
 The Wanderers game, viewed as one of the most important in the football calendar, attracted the largest-ever crowd for a football match in Scotland.
 Between 11,000 and 12,000 spectators were in the ground, with thousands more watching from the adjoining parks and buildings.

 Queen’s Park were without Angus McKinnon due to illness and drafted in Moses McNeil from Rangers.
 Several thousand cards, giving the names and positions of the players with their colours, were issued to spectators.
 Queen’s opened the scoring in six minutes through Jimmy Weir and went on to score a further four times to record a resounding 5-0 victory.
 Goals from Charles Campbell and Tom Lawrie made it 3-0 at half-time and Weir and Lawrie both scored again in the second period.
 The Glasgow Herald reported that, after Thomas Lawrie scored a brilliant third goal, “many of the onlookers, not content with cheering and waving their hats, tossed their head-gear into the air in the ecstasy of their admiration.”